 Lymph is 95% water, staying hydrated like with the kidneys is crucial.
 Dehydration causes lymph to thicken, reducing its flow around the body (29).

-Wear loose fitting clothes; Avoid Tight & Restrictive clothing
+Wear Loose Fitting Clothes; Avoid Tight & Restrictive clothing

 Tight clothing, especially socks, waistbands and bras, constrict blood vessels and impair the circulation through them, decreasing lymph flow (30).

 The skin is the largest elimination organ.
 Water and fat soluble toxins are eliminated via the skin when we sweat (31).
 Removing toxins via the skin this way reduces the toxins the kidneys have to deal with.
-Below is how I support this process.
+Below is how to support this process.

 Exercise is the most common way of sweating.
 It also has the added benefit of increasing the delivery of oxygen and nutrients to cells and stimulating lymph flow, further aiding the removal of toxins (32).
 However, for those with chronic illness, exercise may not be doable.